-As saying before in my Sony A6000 camera review, I used to have a single lens for all the tasks.
-This Sony 18-200 mm is a very good ”all around” tool, which is performing better than the medium performance lens you can find on the market.
+Before my Sony A6000 camera review, I used to have a single lens for all the tasks.
+This Sony SEL 18200 is an excellent ”all around” tool, which performs better than the medium performance lens you can find on the market.

 You can shoot macro from more than 1 m distance, which is a great advantage when we talk about shooting insects – for example.

-For portraits is also great with the handy capability of using the zoom instead moving yourself forward or backward.
+Sony SEL 18200 is also great for portraits with the zoom’s handy capability instead of moving yourself forward or backward.